Learn how to build a website like Glassdoor.

 How much does it cost to make a job board website?

 Calculating the cost to make a website like Glassdoor isn’t an easy task, as in large part it will depend on your development company.

 Hiring a team of web developers for in-house work is generally considered a waste of money, but outsourcing prices vary from region to region.

-Hiring a web development company in the US is the most expensive option; the cheapest options are usually in India.
+Hiring a web development company in the US for creating a job aggregator website is the most expensive option; the cheapest options are usually in India.
 Eastern Europe is considered by many to be a golden middle between price and quality.
 You can find out more about this in our article on how to find the best development company.